katacliny/GitHookCommit_msg_template/readme.md

 # Install and use

-Run this command 'git config core.hooksPath .githooks' to add the hooks to your repo
+Run this command 'git config core.hooksPath .githooks' inside your repo to add the hooks to your repo

 ## Dependencies